Working papers

 Abstract

 Governments must strike a balance between promoting access to financial aid while at the same time remaining good stewards of taxpayer funds by preventing fraudulent access.
 This paper focuses on one of the largest-scale and most consequential policies determining whether students maintain access to Title IV aid, the “Return of Title IV” funds policy, referred to as R2T4.
 Students receiving Title IV aid who withdraw from college before completing the academic term are subject to an R2T4 calculation that could require the student or college to pay back any unearned Title IV funds to the federal government.
 We estimate the causal impacts of the R2T4 policy on student outcomes in a regression discontinuity design, leveraging a cutoff in the formula that determines whether a student or their college is required to return aid.
-We find that students at our threshold, who earn 60 percent of the federal aid to which they were entitled see $1,600 returned on average, and typically the college bills them after paying back the federal government.
+We find that students at our threshold, who earn 60 percent of the federal aid to which they were entitled, must return $1,600 on average.
 Such debt makes students almost four percentage points less likely to re-enroll in college the following year and 2.6 percentage points within 4 years.
-These results are driven by students in the bottom half of the income distribution who face persistent negative enrollment effects of around 6 percentage points.
-Our findings add to a growing body of literature revealing the detrimental impacts of complex administrative processes on student outcomes, particularly for students from marginalized communities interacting with federal policies
+These results are driven by students in the bottom half of the R2T4 income distribution who experience persistent enrollment declines of roughly 5.5 percentage points.
+Our findings add to a growing body of literature revealing the detrimental impacts of complex administrative processes on student outcomes, particularly for students from marginalized communities interacting with federal policies.

 -